 What to do with these children, for which there was no treatment?
 This was not typical “criminal” behavior.
 Nor was it, to use a phrase from that era, “mental deficiency.”

-These abrupt behavior changes came as all the more perplexing because the phenomenon came against a changing backdrop of thought about so-called “mental deficiency”—mixed with tremendous societal disruption between World Wars I and II.
+Observers viewed these abrupt behavior changes as all the more perplexing because the phenomenon came against a changing backdrop of thought about so-called “mental deficiency”—mixed with tremendous societal disruption between World Wars I and II.

 Post-War, Post-Pandemic Disruption

 Let’s draw a clearer picture of that time, to see how the strange lingering effects of the “sleepy sickness” mixed with these societal changes.

 In England and elsewhere, a growing body of science supported the idea that “mental deficiency” and “juvenile delinquency” were hereditary.
 Purported humanitarian measures protected these identified individuals from themselves and society –and society from them.
 (Hitler also exploited this practice, called eugenics, to commit atrocities.)